triggermesh/docs/docs/targets/zendesk.md

 ### com.zendesk.tag.create

-Events of this type intened to assign a [tag][zd-tag] to a pre-existing Zendesk ticket.
+Events of this type intend to assign a [tag][zd-tag] to a pre-existing Zendesk ticket.

 This type expects a [JSON][ce-jsonformat] payload with the following properties:
 | Name  |  Type |  Comment |